Breast Magnetic Resonance Imaging - MRI

-UW Health's radiology services in Madison, Wisconsin offer magnetic resonance imaging (MRI), one of the most advanced and rapidly evolving clinical imaging tools available in medicine today.
-MRI uses a combination of magnetic fields and radio waves to create images of the breasts.
+The UW Health Breast Center, in Madison, Wisconsin, offers breast MRI, one of the most advanced breast imaging tools available in medicine today.
+MRI uses magnetic fields and radio waves to create detailed images of the breasts.

 Advantages of Breast MRI

 Breast MRI is very sensitive for detecting breast cancer.
 Most women will have a mammogram to screen for breast cancer.
 If you are at a higher risk for caner, your doctor may order a breast MRI as an additional screening option.
 Breast MRI also can be used to look for additional cancer if you have been recently diagnosed with breast cancer.
 However, MRI does not replace mammography, and most patients who have a breast MRI will have a mammogram as well.

 During a breast MRI, a liquid (contrast agent) is given intravenously (IV) through a vein, usually in your arm.
 The contrast agent allows radiologists to look at how areas in the breast enhance or "light up" and decide if additional testing is needed.

 How Breast Magnetic Resonance Imaging (MRI) is Used